Convex ordering and quantification of quantumness: Introduction

-In the present contribution we consider the ordering of quantum states with respect to an arbitrary classical property.
-It shows that distance measures are, in general, not completely suitable for ordering quantum states unambiguously.
-Starting from the algebraic definition of convex sets we introduce and study an order which does not dependend on a distinct topological distance.
-We expand this method to include classical manipulations of the quantum state in an experiment, and classical noise effects.
-The ordering procedure delivers a quantification in a natural way.
-We obtain nonclassicality measures, with respect to the considered classical property.
-We apply this method to a basic example, showing the importance of the quantum superposition principle for the quantification of nonclassical effects.
+In the current contribution we will use the inverse approach, i.e.: a convex ordering prescription of quantum states will imply a canonic measure.
+It will be shown that distance measures are, in general, not completely suitable for ordering quantum states unambiguously.
+Studying the algebraic implications of the definition of convex sets, we rigorously formulate an ordering procedure which does not depend on a distinct topological distance.
+We expand this method to include classical operations being especially defined for a particular notion of quantumness under study.
+The obtained sorting procedure induces a corresponding quantumness measures in a natural way.
+We apply this method to basic examples, such as entanglement, nonclassicality, and quantum information, showing the importance of the quantum superposition principle for the quantification of different quantum features.

 The paper is structured as follows.
-In Sec.~\ref{Sec:Motivation} we motivate our treatment with an elementary example for the ambiguous ordering of quantum states by distance measures.
-An unambiguous ordering method will be proposed in Section~\ref{Sec:Ordering}.
-In Sec.~\ref{Sec:ClassicalOperations} we consider classical operations to generalize the ordering.
-We introduce an axiomatic quantification of quantumness, and we study a measure counting the number of nonclassical superpositions in Sec.~\ref{Sec:Quantification}.
-A summary and some conclusions are given in Sec.~\ref{Sec:SumCon}.
+In Sec.~\ref{Sec:Motivation} we motivate our treatment.
+An unambiguous convex ordering prescription will be proposed in Section~\ref{Sec:Ordering}.
+In Sec.~\ref{Sec:ClassicalOperations} we include classical operations to further enhance the ordering technique.
+We introduce an axiomatic quantification and we study measures that count quantum superpositions in Sec.~\ref{Sec:Quantification}.
+A summary and conclusions are given in Sec.~\ref{Sec:SumCon}.